TheMaverickProgrammer/dart_yes_parser/README.md

 ### Keyvalues
 Keyvalues represent a `key` and a `value`.\
-If your elements are like functions, then ==keyvalues are like arguments==.
+If your elements are like functions, then keyvalues are like arguments.\
-If your elements are like objects, then ==keyvalues are like fields==.
+If your elements are like objects, then keyvalues are like fields.

 `fadeout 5s color=white`